 Keep track of your payments

-Assuming you find a loan which ultimately leaves you paying off less in the long run, then consolidating credit card debt could be a very sensible solution.
+If you find a loan which ultimately leaves you paying off less in the long run, then consolidating credit card debt should be a good idea.
 It’s important, therefore, to review the terms and consolidations before committing and make sure:

 Your monthly payments are affordable.